-Graduating from the University of Western Sydney in 2001 with a Ba.
-Visual Communications (Photography and Digital Imaging), I have been actively exhibiting for more than 10 years – including a solo exhibition at the highly regarded Australian Centre for Photography (ACP).
+Still graduated from the University of Western Sydney in 2001 with a Bachelor of Visual Communications (Photography and Digital Imaging), and has been actively exhibiting for more than 10 years – including a solo exhibition at the Australian Centre for Photography (ACP).
 Other exhibitions include the Art Gallery of NSW (AGNSW), the State Library of NSW and the Tweed River Art Gallery.

 Still has been published internationally in print and online magazines, and has been selected as a finalist in the Taylor Wessing Photographic Portrait Prize, the National Photographic Portrait Prize, the Head On Portrait Prize, the Moran Contemporary Photographic Prize, the Olive Cotton Award, and the PCP IRIS Award.